 Pull the petals from the flower.
 Dunk in drawn butter or zesty aioli.
 Turn the petal so the inside is facing the ceiling then sink your teeth in about halfway up.
 Draw the petal away from your lips to scrape the inside of the petal with your teeth.

 Scrape all the petals until you have reached the flimsy, pokey, hairy layer deep within.
 Scoop out the thin petals and hair with a spoon and savor the luscious heart.

 How to buy:

 Purchase whole artichokes that have a firm texture and no signs of pest activity.
-Look for thick stems to indicate a well developed heart.
-Weigh them against each other and choose the heaviest one.
-Don't worry if the petals look a little oxidized, often this is flavor enhancing frost bite.
+Look for thick stems; these indicate well-developed hearts.
+Weigh them against each other and choose the heaviest ones.
+Don't worry if the petals look a little rough.

 Hot Kitchen Episodes Featuring Artichokes:

 - Episode #40-Black and Bleu Filet Mignon (Hearts)

 Compatible with any device, our interactive cookbook for two includes nearly 300 recipes from the show and is organized into 70+ menus that are scaled down for two.
 Each recipe links to the original episode so you can watch and learn | Learn more >